bitdefender/bddisasm/docs/source/index.rst

    if (ix.RipAccess & ND_ACCESS_ANY_WRITE) // Instruction writes RIP.

-Computing the linear address of a memory operand
+Computing the virtual address of a memory operand
 ------------------------------------------------

 .. code-block:: c